msbCyricTohoku/Bluecheese-fdroid/README.md

 Current version uses PBKDF2 + AES-GCM (AEAD) for stronger encryption and tamper protection.

+## Important bug report and fixes

+- Fixed a cross-device compatibility bug caused by whitespace when sharing encrypted text via WhatsApp (thanks to H. Watabe for the report).
+- Added a Clear Text button at H. Watabe’s request.

 ## Contribute

 Issues and pull requests are welcome.
 Please open an issue to discuss significant changes.